 We've been working on this article, give us your feedback by voting.

-In these situations, when this step isn't done, errors like
+When this step isn't done, errors like

 Could not establish trust relationship for the SSL/TLS may occur.